-As in the case of Charlotte Buhler and other child psychologists, Piaget made one of the most extensive studies of child behavior and thus made a major contribution to child psychology.
-Piaget's views still are accepted as valid in many circles today and are applied as such in educative and teaching situations.
+As in the case of Charlotte Buhler, and other child psychologists, Piaget made one of the most extensive studies of child behavior and, thus, made a major contribution to child psychology.
+Piaget's views are still accepted as valid in many circles today and are applied as suc, in educative and teaching situations.
 At the same time, from a pedagogical point of view, specifically a psychopedagogical one, there are serious objections to directly applying his views.
-Later in this this section on Piaget, a brief criticism is made based on the views of Langeveld and Schmidt, among others, regarding his method as well as his underlying [philosophical] anthropology as well as his direct application and transfer of his child psychological views to situations of educating and teaching.
-From a psychopedagogical point of view, more specifically a pedagogicsl view of becoming, there also is serious criticism of his views which will become clearer in the second section of this chapter where attention is given to the actualization of becoming, as actualizing the psychic life, viewed from a psychopedagogical perspective.
+Later in this section on Piaget, a brief criticism is made based on the views of Langeveld and Schmidt, among others, regarding his method and his underlying [philosophical] child anthropology, as well as his direct application and transfer of his child psychological views to situations of educating and teaching.
+From a psychopedagogical point of view, more specifically a pedagogicsl view of becoming, there also is serious criticism of his views which are considered in the second section of this chapter where attention is given to the actualization of becoming, as actualizing the psychic life, viewed from a psychopedagogical perspective.

-In the following overview of Piaget's contributions there is no attempt at completeness.
-At most there is an attempt to discuss in broad strokes the most important points of departure and contributions of this child psychologist with a view to a later evaluation of them.
-His contributions are likely to have great value when reassessed and reevaluated from within an educative and teaching situation, as is the case with other child psychologists.
-In no way does this mean a direct transfer or application of these ideas, but rather an evaluation or reevaluation of them by means of pedagogical and especially psychopedagogical criteria.
+In the following overview of Piaget's contributions, there is no attempt at completeness.
+At most, there is a discussion, in broad strokes, of his most important points of departure and contributions with a view to evaluating them.
+His contributions are likely to have great value when reassessed and reevaluated from within an educative and teaching situation, as is the case with the contributions of other child psychologists.
+In no way does this mean a direct transfer or application of these ideas, but rather an evaluation or reevaluation of them by means of pedagogical and, especially psychopedagogical criteria.

-Piaget's works, and thus his contributions, can be divided in three major ways: first attention is given to his contribution to describing the process of the intellectual development of a child with emphasis on its interaction with the environment as he/she develops through the different phases or periods of life.
-The second part of his work is based on the underlying developmental processes also referred to as the biological roots of intellectual development.
-These are factors or most important factors that underlie the developmental processes as Piaget sees them.
+Piaget's works and, thus, his contributions, can be divided in three major ways: first, attention is given to his contribution to describing the process of the intellectual development of a child, with emphasis on its interaction with the environment as a child develops through the different phases or periods of life.
+The second part of his work is based on the underlying developmental processes, also referred to as the biological roots of intellectual development.
+These are the most important factors which underlie the developmental processes as Piaget sees them.
 The third section of his works is directed more to their application or transfer to a child's educative situation.
 In certain circles, this part of his work is known as the psychology of learning.